 Today I live in Connecticut (also tricky to spell, and very pretty, though not exotic).
-I live with my husband and four children who are 8, 14, 19, and 22.
-My mother-in-law lives with us too.
-My parents, my grandmother, my brother and sister-in-law and three nieces all live right around us.
+I live with my husband and four children.
+My parents, mother-in-law, my brother and sister-in-law and three nieces all live right around us.
 This makes me very happy.

 When I’m not with my family, or working on Storyworks, a great magazine for kids, or writing, I like to be with my friends.
 I met my two best friends when I was 11 years old, and I still talk to one or the other almost every single day.